Skip to main content

 Research

 I have a particular interest in the relevance of the past to the present and how a better understanding of history can contribute towards improving the quality of public debate on contemporary issues.
-I researched and wrote a series of case studies for History & Policy (H&P), which provide examples of best practice and showcase a wide range of H&P activities and impacts.
-I am now working on a further set of case studies, which will present the perspective of the policy maker, not only that of the historian.
+I researched and wrote a series of case studies for History & Policy (H&P), published on the H&P web site, which provide examples of best practice and showcase a wide range of H&P activities and impacts.
+A further two case studies on the use of history in two UK Government Departments - The Foreign Office and HM Treasury - present the perspective of the policy maker, not only that of the historian.

 Publications